arqueror/eliteKit/README.md

   - Create reusable and beautiful controls using SkiaSharp.
 This is a community effort so all PR's are welcome.

 # Supported Platforms
-  -Currently it only is supported on Xamarin.Forms (iOS, Android and UWP) but more platforms will be added.
+  - Currently it is only available for Xamarin.Forms (iOS, Android and UWP) but more platforms will be added.

 # Documentation
   - This is an InProgress task which i will be updating regularly on a separated branch.You can check the progress at https://arqueror.github.io/eliteKit/